Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 │   ├── models
 │   │   └── __init__.py
 │   ├── __init__.py
+│   └── routes
-│   └── routes.py
+│       └── __init__.py
 ├── README.md
 └── requirements.txt
 ```

 ### Routes

-Inside the `app` folder, there will be a file named `routes.py`.
-The responsibility of this file is to define the endpoints.
+The `app/routes` directory will be responsible for holding our routes.
+We should organize our routes so that all the routes corresponding to a particular model will be written in a single file.
+For example, all the endpoints related to the Book model would be written in a file called `book_routes.py`.

 ### Models